-Why does it matter which schedule I'm in?
+Why does it matter which Schedule I'm in?

-Whether you are regarded as a Schedule 1 or Schedule 2 employer is important for two primary reasons: it determines how long you have to reach the minimum wage, and it determines whether you can consider tips and employer-paid healthcare premiums as part of the wage.
+Whether you are regarded as a Schedule 1 or Schedule 2 Employer is important for two primary reasons: it determines how long you have to reach the minimum wage, and it determines whether you can use tips and employer-paid healthcare premiums to meet your wage obligations.

-Schedule 1 employers reach the minimum wage of \$15.00 more quickly, and while their contribution to health insurance premiums can delay the \$15.00 minimum wage by a year (from 2017 to 2018) neither such contributions, nor tips, can be used to offset Schedule 1 employers' obligations.
+Schedule 1 Employers reach the minimum wage of \$15.00 more quickly, and while their contribution to health insurance premiums can delay the \$15.00 minimum wage by a year (from 2017 to 2018) neither such contributions, nor tips, can be used to offset Schedule 1 Employers' obligations.

-Schedule 2 employers have longer to reach the \$15.00 minimum wage (seven years, by 2021), and prior to reaching that number, they can use a combination of wages and tips and/or premium contributions to meet their obligations.
+Schedule 2 Employers have longer to reach the \$15.00 minimum wage (7 years, by 2021), and prior to reaching that number, they can use a combination of wages and tips and/or premium contributions to meet their obligations.